 As the Mobile Chiropractor of Dallas, PEAKiropractic, keeps getting calls from people that are stuck in bed due to back pain.
 Most of the time, the conversation includes their mattress and what changed over the past few days/weeks.
 They always end up asking us the question “Should I sleep on the floor?” or “what are the benefits of sleeping on the floor?”.
+On the other hand, there are patients that ask us “why is sleeping on the floor comfortable?”.
 Below, we’ll give you the 5 benefits you may experience when sleeping on the floor.

 1. Hard surface for proper support